How to Clean Your Shoes: The Ultimate Guide

 6. Clean the insoles

-After removing the insoles, dip a soft-bristle toothbrush or sneaker brush into the soapy mix from step 1.
+After removing the insoles, dip a soft-bristle toothbrush or shoe brush into the soapy mix from step 1.
 Scrub the insoles thoroughly—don’t hesitate to re-dip the brush!
-Once clean, use a sponge or paper towel to soak up excess water, then let the insoles dry completely before putting them back in your sneakers.
+Once clean, use a sponge or paper towel to soak up excess water, then let the insoles dry completely before putting them back in your shoes.

 7. Scrub the shoes